 In fact, the International Customer Management Institute pegs the average call center turnover rate at 33%.
 That’s definitely a number that may sound like cause for alarm, but how insightful is that metric when you break it down?
 From our perspective, it’s almost meaningless without diving in deeper.

-It’s common practice to ask about attrition rates in the contact center RFP, but the answer is not as straightforward as you might expect.
-In fact, if you’re looking for a new outsourcing partner, your understanding of attrition will can impact your choice of potential partners.
+It’s common practice to ask about attrition rates in the RFP (grab your free contact center RFP template here), but the answer is not as straightforward as you might expect.
+In fact, if you’re looking for a new outsourcing partner, your understanding of attrition can impact your choice of potential partners.
 Here’s what you need to know.

 Turnover in the contact center happens for a wide variety of reasons.
 Even the typical divide between voluntary and involuntary attrition isn’t enough to explain what’s really going on.